 It takes a lot of effort to keep a fleet consistently up and running.
-Even under the best of circumstances, it can be challenging to juggle routine fleet maintenance amidst all the moving parts of fleet logistics.
+Even under the best of circumstances, it can be challenging to juggle routine fleet maintenance amidst all the moving parts of fleet management and logistics.
 When breakdowns crop up or when a vehicle needs to visit the shop for unexpected repairs, your fleet maintenance plan quickly goes out the window.

 So how do you keep your fleet chugging along and all your vehicles out on the road?
-Implementing preventative strategies and defining key metrics to measure success can go a long way towards putting you in control of your fleet maintenance.
+Implementing preventative maintenance strategies and defining key metrics to measure success can go a long way towards putting you in control of your fleet maintenance.

 Be proactive, not reactive